-- Infill development should be designed to remain compatible with the historic landscape and setting by utilizing existing structures for appropriate adaptive reuse where possible while maintaining architectural integrity. - Significant site features should be maintained.
-This includes trees, viewsheds, and existing historic structures.
-Natural buffers should be established or maintained to protect viewsheds and between incompatible uses. - New construction and additions should be compatible in mass and scale to historic structures in the area. - Site plans, building design and landscaping should be sensitive to cultural and historic features of the site. - New design involving historic interpretations of surrounding structures, which are similar in scale and character, is encouraged to maintain architectural integrity. - Existing street grid patterns and uniform alignment of facades should be maintained in new construction by orienting new structures at similar setbacks and lot alignment as existing structures. - Locate any needed parking behind existing structures as to not impede the view to the historic structure.
+- Design of new infill development should be compatible with the historic landscape and setting; Infill development should utilize existing structures for appropriate adaptive reuse where possible while maintaining architectural integrity. - Significant site features should be utilized.
+This includes trees, viewsheds, and existing historic resources.
+Natural buffers should be established or maintained to protect viewsheds and between incompatible uses. - New construction and additions should be compatible in mass and scale to historic structures in the area. - Site plans, building design and landscaping should be sensitive to cultural and historic features of the site. - Creativity of design and interpretations of historic buildings, which are similar in scale and character, is encouraged.
+The literal imitation of historic styles is discouraged as to not give a false sense of history. - Maintain existing street grid patterns and uniform alignment of facades in new construction by orienting new structures at similar setbacks and lot configurations as existing structures.